On the multiple-scale analysis for some linear partial $q$-difference and differential equations with holomorphic coefficients: Introduction

-Observe that two singularly perturbed terms on the right hand side of equation (\ref{e2}) are distinguished.
-This point makes one difference with respect to the previous work~\cite{lamaq} in which only one term is distinguished, whilst the multi-level $q$-Gevrey asymptotic behavior comes from the forcing term.
-Namely, we focused on families of $q$-difference-differential equations that can be factorized as a product of two operators in so-called normal forms each enjoying one single level of $q$-Gevrey asymptotics.
-In the present work,the appearance of these two terms would cause the appearance of a multilevel $q$-Gevrey phenomenon in the study of the asymptotic solution of (\ref{e2}) with respect to the perturbation parameter.
-However, a direct application of $q$-Borel-Laplace summation procedure of order $k_2$ would fail, as it is observed at the beginning of Section~\ref{seccion42}.
-For this reason, our approach is to follow a two-step procedure of summation of the formal solution, which makes the two $q$-Gevrey asymptotic orders emerge.
+Two singularly perturbed terms on the right hand side of equation (\ref{e1}) are distinguished.
+This makes a crucial difference with respect to the previous work~\cite{lamaq} in which only one term appears, whilst the multi-level $q$-Gevrey asymptotic behavior comes from the forcing term.
+More precisely, in that previous work we focused on families of $q$-difference-differential equations that can be factorized as a product of two operators in so-called normal forms each enjoying one single level of $q$-Gevrey asymptotics.
+In the present work, the appearance of these two terms would cause a multilevel $q$-Gevrey phenomenon in the study of the asymptotic solution of (\ref{e1}) regarding the perturbation parameter.
+Our approach is to follow a two-step procedure of summation of the formal solution, which makes the two $q$-Gevrey asymptotic orders emerge.

+Another important difference compared to our previous contribution~\cite{lamaq} is that we are now able to handle holomorphic coefficients in time $t$ whilst only polynomial coefficients were considered in~\cite{lamaq}.
+This fact relies on new technical bounds for a $q$-analog of the convolution of order $k$ displayed in Proposition~\ref{prop3}.

 The point of view we use here is similar to the one performed in the work of the first author, see~\cite{dreyfus}, and is related to direct constraints on the shape of the main equation via a possible description by a Newton polygon.
 It is important to stress that this approach is specific to the $q$-difference case.
 Namely, such a direct procedure for producing two different Gevrey levels in the differential case for the problem stated in the work~\cite{lama} is impossible due to very strong restrictions related to a formula used in the proof and appearing in~\cite{taya13}, see formula (8.7) p.
 3630.
 In that case, only a proposal via factoring the main equation did actually work, as performed in our joint work~\cite{lama0}.